Xeronaus/Cedaruke/README.md

 # Cedaruke
-Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into the Arion system.
+Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into a new star system.
 The mod is designed to introduce more exciting campaign experiences with unique planets and missions.

 # Explanation

-### Arion System
+### New Star System
-The mod added a new star system called the Arion system, this serves as the main setting for the campaign.
+The mod added a new star system called the **Arion system**, which serves as the main setting for the campaigns.

 ### Planets
 The mod added three new planets: Georathe, Crajuras, and Kyrapure